matthiasn/octopress-blog/source/_posts/2015-02-18-optimizing-my-workspace.markdown

 I'm still in the process of assembling and configuring my new workstation and also of moving my furniture around until I finally settle for the setup I want to start a project with fairly soon.
 I will keep you posted on how the final setup will look like.

 Okay, that's it for my new workspace for today.
 For now only this much: I'm very happy with all aspects of my new workspace.
+Only the energy consumption is higher than what I would find acceptable.
+However, a solution is already in the works: renewable energy, with solar panels and some substantial batteries.
+More about that another time.

 Now on to some other stuff that I've been up to.

 # Progress with 'Building a System in Clojure'
 On the new machine I described above, I started setting up **Docker** containers for running load tests.
 I also started thinking conceptually about how to load-test different aspects of the system I'm working on for my work-in-progress **Building a System in ClojureScript**.
 I will be working on that chapter next.
 Together with the older workstation, I should have a decent environment for observing what kind of load can be handled per machine.

-The description of the status quo of the **BirdWatch** application is pretty much done, except for cleaning up the namespace that takes care of ingesting tweets and properly describing it.
-That will come in the next couple of days.
+Also, I've been re-reading a book about **Systems Thinking** and I find that the approach applies to software artifacts as well.
+Another topic I will cover in much more detail later on.

 # Inspect
 I fixed an issue with the **inspect** library where you would get some cryptic NullPointerException when pulling version **0.1.4** in from **Clojars** that did not occur when publishing locally.
 Not sure exactly what I did wrong when publishing it, but I have now created version **0.1.5** with a newer version of ClojureScript and this one appears to be working as advertised when pulled in from Clojars.

+That's it for today.

 Happy coding,
 Matthias